-In the UK, as in many other countries in the world, the number of students taking demanding A level courses such as Physics has been decreasing steadily over the last twenty years.
-The Royal Society has stated that the number of students studying Physics at A level has decreased by 37% since 1991.
-In the Physics Department, at Lawrence Sheriff School, we are aiming to buck the national trend by making Physics a more intriguing option that students will want to take further.
-More importantly, we are aiming for results at both GCSE and A level that will attract students and make them feel confident that the teaching is of an excellent quality.
+In the UK, as in many other countries in the world, the number of students taking demanding A Level courses such as Physics has decreased steadily over the last twenty years, with the Royal Society estimating that the number of students studying Physics at A level has decreased by 37% since 1991.
+The Physics Department here at Lawrence Sheriff School aims to address this by providing our students with a rich, broad curriculum that stimulates their intellectual curiosity whilst fully preparing them for future studies.

 Course: Physics GCSE

 How course is assessed: Two 1 hour 45 minute papers.

 How course is assessed: Three examination papers (Paper 1 30%, Paper 2 30% and Paper 3 40%)